pavelsinelnikov/Group_07/README.md

 #### Basic Flow

 The user clicks the dropdown menu to filter the news articles.
-The user then reads through a list of topics to chose from and clickks on his/her desired topic.
+The user then reads through a list of topics to chose from and clicks on his/her desired topic.
 Once a click request is made, NewsAPI will return news articles according to the chosen topic.

 #### Alternate and/or exception flows